edifiedx/bankmail/README.md

 - `/bank toggle` - Enable/disable automatic tab switching
 - `/bank set CharacterName` - Set account-wide default recipient
-- `/bank setcharacter CharacterName` - Set character-specific default recipient
+- `/bank setchar CharacterName` - Set character-specific default recipient
-- `/bank show` - Show current recipient settings
+- `/bank config` - Open options panel

-## Perfect for:

-- Players who regularly mail items between characters
-- Those maintaining a dedicated bank alt for auctions and storage
-- Hardcore players where efficient inventory management can mean the difference between life and death
+### Search Tips

+- Press `Escape` once to clear search, twice to close mailbox
+- Click "Browse" to see all inbox items in a grid
+- Click any item to collect it
+- Search matches partial item names

 ## Installation

 1. Download from CurseForge
 2. Extract to your `World of Warcraft/_classic_era_/Interface/AddOns` folder
-3. Run `/reload ui` if World of Warcraft is already running.
+3. Reload your UI if WoW is running

 ## Contributing